sagoresarker/rate-limited-calculator-golang/README.md

 **Request Body:** This endpoint require ```username, calculator_type, numbers``` in the  payload in the POST request.

 **Response:** The response will contain the status of the operation and cluster name and userid

+To test these endpoints, you can check the [endpoint-test.http](./endpoint-test.http) file in the repo.
+Also, you can use any tools.

 Here is the `curl` commands to test this  endpoint locally for addition: